|Major Groups > Gilled Mushrooms > Pale-Spored > Clitocyboid Mushrooms > Clitocybe subconnexa|

 by Michael Kuo

-Clitocybe subconnexa and its close relatives (see the discussion below) are apparently widely distributed on our continent.
-The tendency to grow in tight clusters is an identifying feature, as is the white cap and stem, and the densely crowded gills, which are broadly attached to the stem or begin to run down it.
-The spore print is pinkish, and the spores are finely warty--features that lead some mycologists to place this species in a separate genus as "Lepista subconnexa."
+Clitocybe subconnexa and its close relatives (see the next paragraph) are apparently widely distributed on our continent.
+The tendency to grow in tight clusters is an identifying feature, as is the white cap and stem, and the densely crowded gills, which are broadly attached to the stem or just begin to run down it.
+The spore print is pinkish, and the spores are finely warty—features that lead some mycologists to place this species in a separate genus as "Lepista subconnexa."

-Ecology: Saprobic; growing scattered or, more commonly, in clusters in leaf debris or conifer duff; appearing under hardwoods or conifers in a variety of diverse ecosystems; summer and fall--or over winter in warm climates; apparently widely distributed in North America.
+Ecology: Saprobic; growing scattered or, more commonly, in clusters in leaf debris or conifer duff; appearing under hardwoods or conifers in diverse ecosystems; summer and fall—or over winter in warm climates; apparently widely distributed in North America.
 The illustrated and described collections are from Illinois, Kentucky, and Pennsylvania.

 Cap: 3–9 cm; convex with an inrolled margin, becoming planoconvex or flat, with an even margin; bald or with a satiny whitish sheen; dry; soft; white to buff, sometimes developing watery spots with age; the margin sometimes becoming lined and ridged with maturity.